The distribution of intersections in $\mathrm{SL}(3, \mathbb{Z}) \backslash \mathrm{SL}(3, \mathbb{R})$ and lattices related to roots of cubic congruences: Introduction

 where $g_0$ is a basis matrix of the cubic order associated to the polynomial $F$ and

 We roughly order the points in (\ref{eq:intersection}) by considering

 where

-Our main theorem, theorem \ref{theorem:equidistribution} below, is that the coordinates of the points in (\ref{eq:intersection1}), considered as a sequence in $A \times P_0$ are jointly equidistributed as $T \to \infty$.
+Our main theorem, theorem \ref{theorem:equidistribution} below, is that the coordinates of the points in (\ref{eq:intersection1}), considered as a sequence in $A \times P_0$ are jointly equidistributed as $T \to \infty$ with respect to the measures on $A$ and $P_0$ induced by Haar measure on $G$.

-In terms of the congruence-roots, this implies that certain affine lattices in $\ASL(2, \ZZ) \backslash \ASL(2, \RR)$ related to pairs of roots become equidistributed.
-While this may be of some interest, it falls short of a primary goal: a dynamical understanding of the distribution of the congruence-roots themselves.
-Nevertheless, theorem \ref{theorem:equidistribution} draws interesting parallels to work done on the two-dimensional Farey sequence, which we review in the following section.
+In terms of the congruence-roots, this implies that certain affine lattices related to pairs of roots become equidistributed in $\ASL(2, \ZZ) \backslash \ASL(2, \RR)$.
+The proof of theorem \ref{theorem:equidistribution} provides a dynamical and geometric method for studying the statistical distribution of objects naturally related to roots of cubic congruences.
+This marks progress in a long-standing goal to use techniques on $\Gamma \backslash G$ to studying roots of cubic congruences, see \cite{MR3496932}.

+The sequence of normalized roots of cubic congruences is known by work of Hooley \cite{Hooley1964} to be equidistributed modulo one, however the methods used to show this have since been understood by work of Kowalski and Soundararajan \cite{KowalskiSoundararajan2020} to have little to do with the arithmetic of the polynomials themselves, but rather on properties of sequences that can be constructed via the Chinese remainder theorem from sets of congruence classes modulo primes.
+In particular such methods cannot produce strong enough input for use in sieve methods such as in work on roots of quadratic congruences by Duke, Friedlander and Iwaniec \cite{DukeFriedlanderIwaniec1995}.

+In other work, algebraic parametrizations of the roots of polynomial congruences have been used effectively to study somewhat related problems \cite{Heath-Brown2000, Dartyge2015, delaBreteche2015} that do not require strong results on the distribution of the congruence roots.
+It therefore remains an attractive proposition to develop a geometric/dynamic understanding of the congruence roots in hopes that techniques from homogeneous dynamics or even the spectral theory of automorphic forms may be brought into the analysis of their distribution.

+With this context, theorem \ref{theorem:equidistribution} draws interesting parallels to recent work on the two- and higher-dimensional Farey sequence, where both dynamic and analytic techniques have been successfully used to study their distribution.
+We review some aspects of this work in the following section.